 Prospective students are also required to demonstrate English proficiency for admission to the university.

-For all graduate programs, documentation of language fluency for non-native speakers of English, such as a score report from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+Documentation of language fluency for non-native speakers of English, such as a score report from the Test of English as a Foreign Language (TOEFL), the 8 International English Language Testing System (IELTS), or a report from Duolingo.
 This requirement is waived for students who have completed bachelor’s or master’s level coursework in the U.S. at an accredited institution.
 The minimum acceptable TOEFL or IELTS scores for admission are:

 - Paper-based TOEFL (PBT) - 550